Pranav150604/Netflix_Clone/README.md

 Click on "Need help?" if you require assistance with your account.
 Click on "Sign up now" if you're new to Netflix and want to create an account.
 Google reCAPTCHA ensures the security of the login process.

+# Amazon Front Page Clone<br>
+## Description
+This project is a clone of the front page of Amazon's website, built using HTML and CSS.
+It aims to replicate the layout, styling, and structure of Amazon's front page to practice HTML and CSS skills and gain a deeper understanding of web development principles.

+## Features
+Responsive design to ensure compatibility with various devices and screen sizes.
+Accurate representation of Amazon's front page layout, including headers, footers, navigation bars, and product listings.
+Use of semantic HTML elements for improved accessibility and SEO.
+Utilization of CSS for styling, including colors, fonts, spacing, and layout.